zhangzh-pku/OM1/README.md

 > If you are running complex models, or need to download dependencies, there may be a delay before the agent starts.

 > [!NOTE]
-> The OpenMind LLM endpoint is https://api.openmind.org/api/core/openai and includes a rate limiter.
-To use OpenAI’s LLM services without rate limiting, you must either set the OPENAI_API_KEY environment variable and remove the base_url configuration or use the API key provided by us.
+> The OpenMind LLM endpoint includes a rate limiter.
+To use LLM services without rate limiting, please set the OPENMIND_API_KEY environment variable.

 > [!NOTE]
 > There should be a `pygame` window that pops up when you run `uv run src/run.py spot`.
 Sometimes the `pygame` window is hidden behind all other open windows - use "show all windows" to find it.